 Medicare and insurance scams also prey on the most vulnerable.
 Scammers target seniors and sick people, often with serious results.

 Fraudsters contact people with a variety of Medicare & insurance scams.
 They may offer to enroll you online.
 This is especially common during rollout or open enrollment periods.

-Another common scam is to ask if you’ve received your new card or if you’d like them to activate your card.
+Another common scam is asking if you’ve received your new card or if you’d like them to activate it.
 Or they say there’s a problem with your card.
 When this is the case, they’ll often use scare tactics such as saying you may lose your benefits if you don’t act now.

-No matter what scenario they use, the goal of this scam is to get personal medical and financial information or scam you into paying for services you don’t need or don’t exist.
+No matter what scenario they use, this scam aims to get personal medical and financial information or scam you into paying for services you don’t need or don’t exist.